Abstract

 Even though the variant has a clear growth rate advantage when it appears, this does not result in it replacing the wild-type.
 This contrasts with the typical “selective sweep” that occurs when the growth rate advantage stays constant, which is illustrated as a dashed line in the figure.
 We refer to frequency trajectories of a variant that at first rise exponentially before settling at an intermediate frequency as partial sweeps.
 As we will discuss below, such partial sweeps can lead to qualitatively different evolutionary dynamics and its predictability.

 If the initial growth is due to higher susceptibility, it is misleading to think of it as an intrinsic fitness advantage of the variant.
-What allows the initial growth is better described as an imbalance in the immune state of the host population, which gradually disappears as the variant becomes more frequent, as shown in the central panels of Figure 1.
-In this sense, our model is comparable to ecological systems where interaction between organisms cannot be fully explained using a scalar fitness [21].
-An important implication is that predicting the equilibrium frequency reached by the variant and its ultimate fate is hard from the observation of a partial frequency trajectory.
+Instead, the initial growth is the result of an imbalance in the immune state of the host population, which gradually disappears as the variant becomes more frequent, as shown in the central panels of Figure 1.
+In this sense, our model is comparable to ecological systems where interaction between organisms cannot be fully explained using a fixed scalar fitness for each strain but rather depends on the composition of the viral and host population.
+In particular, the stalling of frequency increase giving rise to the partial sweep is reminiscent of consumer resource models [21, 22], highlighting the link between ecological and epidemiological models.
+An important consequence of these dynamics is that predicting the equilibrium frequency reached by the variant and its ultimate fate is hard from the observation of a partial frequency trajectory.

 3. Ultimate fate of the invading variant